 Download the My Fitness Pal app on your phone or sign up the website.
 Some people use MyMacros+ but it’s not available on Android.
 I would recommend the premium version of My Fitness Pal.
 I find the added features to be worth the $11 per month however, you can definitely use the free version to track your macros.

 The biggest benefit of the premium version for me is the ability to set different macro nutrient goals for different days of the week so I don’t have to keep changing them, the ability to see your remaining macros at a glance and the ability to set your macros by the exact gram amount.

-Step Five: Set up My Fitness Pal.
+Step Four: Set up My Fitness Pal.